platformatic/platformatic/docs/getting-started/architecture.md

 These micro-services can be developed and deployed independently or aggregated into a single API using [Platformatic Composer](#platformatic-composer) or deployed as a single unit using [Platformatic Runtime](#platformatic-runtime).

-Finally, platformatic components can be reused with [stackables](#platformatic-stackbles)
+All platformatic components can be reused with [Stackables](#platformatic-stackbles).
+And finally, all Platformatic components can be deployed on [Platformatic Cloud](#platformatic-cloud).

 ## Platformatic Service